AdaCore/gnatstudio/docs/tutorial/epilogue.rst

 Epilogue
 ********

-This terminates our tour of GPS, the GNAT Programming Studio.
-We hope this tutorial gave you a good overview of the general capabilities available with GPS.
-A non exhaustive list of the features not mentioned in this document includes:
+This completes our tour of GPS, the GNAT Programming Studio.
+We hope this tutorial gave you a good overview of the general capabilities of GPS.
+A non-exhaustive list of the features not mentioned in this document includes:

 * Documentation generation
 * Automatic generation of body files